On minimal nonperfectly divisible fork-free graphs: Introduction

-Let $G$ be a nonperfectly divisible graph.
-If each of the proper induced subgraphs of $G$ is perfectly divisible, then we call $G$ a \textit{minimal nonperfectly divisible graph}.
-In this paper, we study the structure of minimal nonperfectly divisible fork-free graphs, and prove the following theorems. \begin{theorem} Every minimal nonperfectly divisible fork-free graph is claw-free. \end{theorem}
+Let $G$ be a nonperfectly weight divisible graph.
+If each of the proper induced subgraphs of $G$ is perfectly weight divisible, then we call $G$ a \textit{minimal nonperfectly weight divisible graph} ({\bf MNPWD} for short).
+In this paper, we study the structure of minimal nonperfectly weight divisible fork-free graphs, and prove the following theorem. \begin{theorem} Every MNPWD fork-free graph is claw-free. \end{theorem}

-Based on Theorem \ref{miniclaw}, to confirm Conjecture \ref{fork}, it suffices to consider the minimal nonperfectly divisible claw-free graphs.
-We also prove that, for $F\in \{P_7,P_6\cup K_1\}$, (fork, $F$)-free graphs are perfectly divisible.
+Based on Theorem~\ref {miniclaw}, to confirm Conjecture~\ref {fork}, we may alternatively prove that claw-free graphs are perfectly weight divisible.
+We also prove that, for $F\in \{P_7, P_{6}\cup K_1\}$, (fork, $F$)-free graphs are perfectly weight divisible, and hence perfectly divisible.